 If in 24 hours people don’t get any sign from you, they will start to worry and send help your way.
-Since the goal is to get rescued you should know how to signal for help.
-You should be able to find a clear area and build the biggest signal you can.
+Since the goal is to get rescued, you should know how to signal for help.
+You should be able to find a clear area and build the most prominent signal you can.
 There are many ways to signal for help and you have to know which method to use based on your situation and location.

 Recommended reading: How to signal for help in the wilderness

 5. Assess your situation

 If your immediate situation is dangerous, then you must move.
 Carefully assess your situation and location.
 Based on the assessment you make you will be able to plan your next moves.